sormy/css-url-rewriter/README.md

 ## TODO ##

-- By default this rewriter modify code only inside line, so it has low resolution source map but high resolution source map could be added with `source-map` npm package.
+- By default this rewriter modify code only inside lines, so it source code line number is preserved but column could be different, but precise column level mapping for css has no benefits while debugging.
+But it could be implemented using `source-map` npm package.
+- Implement more precise parser using `css` npm package.

 ## Installation ##